Computer Requirements for Law School

 • If weight is a factor for you

-Below are two minimum recommendations.
+Below are two minimum configurations.
 One is for a standard day-to-day laptop that should meet the needs of most people.
-The other is the minimum recommendation for a laptop if you will be working with larger media files.
+The other is the minimum configuration for a laptop if you will be working with larger media files.

 Many of the Miami Law exams have the option to use a laptop during the exam.
-If you want to take advantage of this during your time here, then please make sure to first check the requirements for Exam4 prior to purchasing a laptop.
-The requirements are found at https://www.exam4.com/support/article/1.
+If you want to take advantage of this during your time here, please make sure to first check the requirements for Exam4 prior to purchasing a laptop.
+The requirements are found on the Exam4 minimum system requirements page.

 Please note that both exam-taking software (Exam4 and ExamSoft) do not support new Windows and MacOS upgrade versions upon release.
-Please turn off auto-update until announced on Exam 4 and ExamSoft’s site for Minimum System Requirements.
+Please turn off auto-update and do not update your operating system until announced on Exam 4 and ExamSoft’s site for Minimum System Requirements.

 Minimum configuration for a standard laptop